 With law school enrollment down, and a glut of lawyers in the market, it is becoming increasingly difficult for law students and young lawyers to find meaningful employment as a lawyer.
 While it may seem like an overwhelming task to network and market yourself, the ABA can help.
 Students and young

-For National Novel Writing Month (#NaNoWriMo), Before the Bar is spotlighting some of our lawyer-authors.
+For National Novel Writing Month (#NaNoWriMo), Student Lawyer is spotlighting some of our lawyer-authors.
 In today's installment, Jessica Childress, an associate at a large international law firm in Washington, D.C., brings us a message from Juris P. Prudence, an 11-year-old lawyer and the protagonist of a children’s book

 They say that everyone has one great novel inside of them.
 Have you ever tried to get yours out on paper?
 When I was in law school, I spent my free time writing screenplays and novels.
 Fiction writing truly is my first love.
 In fact, one of my science fiction